-As populations age, the Baby Boomer generation will be the largest senior-aged cohort in world history.
-This increase presents challenges related to where the elderly will live and how they will receive care.
-Alternative housing types will allow many to reside closer to their children and grandchildren and relieve them of many homeowner responsibilities.
+units with a mortgage.
+The Leavenworth Housing Authority currently serves as an option for lowincome affordable housing. reside closer to their children and grandchildren and relieve them of many homeowner responsibilities.
 The growing aging population, paired with the fact that many younger generations are waiting to have families, results in trends in reduction in person per housing unit figures.